 Open communication with your therapist is crucial to maximize your outcome in physical therapy.
 Don’t hesitate to ask your therapist any questions about your treatment.
 We want you to understand what is happening so that you can learn how to help yourself.
 Physical therapy is about learning how to help yourself not someone else helping you.
 If you are unsure of your therapist’s instructions or your home exercise program, please call and discuss your concerns.

 Simply call our office and notify the receptionist.
-If the reason for the canceled appointment requires that you speak with your therapist just let our receptionist know.
+If the reason for the canceled appointment requires that you speak with your therapist just let our front office professional know.
 Please try to give us 12 hours notice, and preferably 24 hours, so that someone else can use your appointment time.

 BSR Physical Therapy is a participating provider with Medicare and most other medical insurance plans.
-Please be prepared to give our receptionist your insurance information.
+Please be prepared to give our front office professional your insurance information.
 This information will remain confidential.
 We will verify your coverage with your insurance carrier and if there are any questions, we will let you know.